Engelberg/instaparse/README.md

-	   :start :keyword  (where :keyword is name of starting production rule) :partial true    (parses that don't consume the whole string are okay) :total true      (if parse fails, embed failure node in tree)
+	   :start :keyword  (where :keyword is name of starting production rule) :partial true    (parses that don't consume the whole string are okay) :total true      (if parse fails, embed failure node in tree) :unhide <:tags or :content or :all> (for this parse, disable hiding) :optimize :memory   (when possible, employ strategy to use less memory)

 	=> (doc insta/parses)
 	-------------------------